mecid/mecid.github.io/_posts/2023-09-19-thread-safety-in-swift-with-actors.md

 Remember that every use of the *await* keyword inside an actor type is a possible suspension point where other threads may access or mutate actor-isolated properties.
 This situation is called actor reentrancy.
 You may have race conditions during actor reentrancy if you assume that actors always run code atomically.

+Today we learned about another great feature of Swift language.
+In general, I suggest to use actors by default and switch to locks only when you need thread safety outside of async context.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and happy multithreading!